jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-011-concise-diff-format.md

 ## Not Implemented: managed_state_projection Map Format

 **Deferred** until proven necessary by user feedback.
-After field_ownership improvements, remaining verbosity is acceptable:
+After managed_fields improvements, remaining verbosity is acceptable:
 - Most changes are small (2-10 fields), JSON hierarchical structure is readable
 - CREATE operations: projection is Unknown (no verbosity)
 - Map format would help for very large changes (50+ fields) but these are rare